 But the sovereign individual and the “invisible hand” are actually more problematic than the sovereign people and its avatars.
 From direct democracy in small towns to the popular uprisings that brought down communism, we have actual examples of sovereign peoples manifesting themselves and exercising power.
 We have actual examples of leaders representing a sovereign people, divining the common good, and acting to secure it.

 There is no question that sovereign peoples actually exercise power for their common goods.
 But how it happens seems like magic.
 This explains why popular sovereignty is always breaking down.
 Which in turn explains why populist movements keep arising to return power to the people.

-The claim that populism is anti-democratic is false.
-Populism simply is another word for democracy, understood as popular sovereignty plus political empowerment of the many.
+Now we can understand why populism is not anti-democratic.
+Populism is simply another word for democracy, understood as popular sovereignty plus political empowerment of the many.
 Current elites claim that populism threatens “democracy” because they are advocates of specifically liberal democracy.
-(See my review of Jan-Werner Mueller’s What Is Populism? here and William Galston’s Anti-Pluralism here.)

 Liberal democrats claim to protect the rights of the individual and of minorities from unrestrained majoritarianism.
 Liberal democrats also defend “pluralism.”
 Finally, liberal democrats insist that the majority is simply not competent to participate directly in government, thus they must be content to elect representatives from an established political class and political parties.
 These representatives, moreover, give great latitude to unelected technocrats in the permanent bureaucracy.